 Things to look out for – Practical Guide

 Samriti Makkar Midha (Clinical Psychologist, Corporate Trainer, External Member)

-Samriti Makkar Midha is a trained & practising Psychologist (Clinical) with extensive experience of workiang with a diverse adult population on a breadth of personal and professional issues.
-Her work covers areas of self-development, emotional regulation, workplace issues, inter-personal relationships, emotional abuse in significant relationships, domestic violence, mental health and coping with critical situations.
-She has over 3000 hours of counselling experience & has conducted over 400 seminars.
+Samriti Makkar Midha is a trained & practising Psychologist (Clinical) with extensive experience of working with a diverse adult population on a breadth of personal and professional issues.
+Her work covers areas of self-development, emotional regulation, workplace issues, interpersonal relationships, emotional abuse in significant relationships, domestic violence, mental health and coping with critical situations.
+She has over 3000 hours of counseling experience & has conducted over 400 seminars.
 Samriti serves as external member of IC of several companies.
-She conducts organisation wide training sessions to educate employees, managers & IC about their roles and responsibilities in prevention and redressal of sexual harassment at workplace.
-As a trained counsellor she provides a deeper understanding of psycho-social factors of abuse and harassment for both the complainant & respondent.
+She conducts organisation-wide training sessions to educate employees, managers & IC about their roles and responsibilities in prevention and redressal of sexual harassment at workplace.
+As a trained counselor she provides a deeper understanding of psycho-social factors of abuse and harassment for both the complainant & respondent.